Plan position indicator: History

 The PPI display was first used prior to the start of the Second World War in a Jagdschloss experimental radar system outside Berlin.
 The first production PPI was devised at the Telecommunications Research Establishment, UK and was first introduced in the H2S radar blind-bombing system of World War II.

-Originally, data was displayed in real time on a cathode ray tube, and thus the only way to store the information received was by taking a photograph of the screen.
+Originally, data was displayed in real time on a cathode-ray tube (CRT), and thus the only way to store the information received was by taking a photograph of the screen.

 Philo Taylor Farnsworth, the American inventor of all-electronic television in September 1927, contributed to this in an important way.
-Farnsworth refined a version of his picture tube (cathode ray tube, or CRT) and called it an "Iatron;" generically known as a storage tube.
+Farnsworth refined a version of his picture tube (CRT) and called it an "Iatron;" generically known as a storage tube.
 It could store an image for milliseconds to minutes and even hours.
 One version that kept an image alive about a second before fading proved to be useful for radar.
 This slow-to-fade display tube was used by air traffic controllers from the very beginning of radar usage.

 With the development of more sophisticated radar systems, it became possible to digitize data and store it in memory, allowing access at a later date.